joshvocal/TransLinkMe-App/README.md

 ## What does this do?

+### TLDR:

+* Finds bus arrival estimates by bus stop number.
+* Finds bus stops nearby so you don't have to type in the bus stop.
+* Allows you to save bus stops so you can check bus arrival estimates later on.
+* Tells your more bus arrival estimates than texting the stop.

+### What is does

 TransLinkMe provides a way for the user to store bus stop locations for easy access of bus stop times.

 If you want to find out bus stop arrivals at a particular bus stop by texting, you have to text the bus stop and bus number.